Mons First Shot Monument

 Rethondes Armistice Museum

-A museum was eventually built to house the railway car in which the First World War Armistice was signed.
+The Rethondes Armistice Museum was eventually built to house the railway car in which the First World War Armistice was signed.
 After the fall of France in 1940, the car was transported to Berlin to be placed in a German victory museum that was never built.
 The original car was destroyed during Second World War bombing.
 The museum now houses a similar rail car and other original artifacts of the armistice.

 Butte de Chalmont